PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 -  Return to the file `viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py` and comment out `step2_raster_highest(batch_size=100)`, and uncomment out the next step: `step3_raster_lower(batch_size_geotiffs=100)`.
 Run `python viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py`.

-- Once complete, run `python rsync_merge_raster_to_scratch.py`.
+- ~~Once complete, run `python rsync_merge_raster_to_scratch.py`.
 This script both merges the the raster higer and raster lower outputs in the sense that it moves them all to the same directory, followng the z-level tile hierarchy format.
-The individual files do not need to be merged, but they need to exist within the same tile hierarchy on disk, within `/scratch`.
+The individual files do not need to be merged, but they need to exist within the same tile hierarchy on disk, within `/scratch`.~~ Note: no longer necessary because we write lower geotiffs directly to `/scratch`.

 - Check that the file `rasters_summary.csv` was written to `/scratch`.
 It is necessary in order to use it to update ranges in the web tiling step so the color scale in the web tiles to make sense.

-- Using a few simple bash commands, copy the file hierarchy in the `geotiff` directory in `/scratch` to a new directory called `web_tiles`.
-This is necessary because the web tiling step writes directly to `/scratch` rather than `/tmp` first, and recursive directories cannot be created in `/scratch` while writing files there.
-Replace the variables in {} appropriately.
+- Create a new directory called `web_tiles` in your `/scratch` dir.
+This is necessary because the web tiling step writes directly to `/scratch` rather than `/tmp` first, and directories cannot be created in `/scratch` while writing files there.
+But subdirectories will be created as needed within the `web_tiles` dir because `viz-staging` is configured that way.
-    1. `cd /scratch/bbou/{user}/{output_subdir}/geotiff`
-    2. `find . -type d > /scratch/bbou/{user}/{output_subdir}/dirs.txt`
-    3. `mkdir /scratch/bbou/{user}/{output_subdir}/web_tiles`
-    4. `cd /scratch/bbou/{user}/{output_subdir}/web_tiles`
-    4. `xargs mkdir -p < /scratch/bbou/{user}/{output_subdir}/dirs.txt`

 -  Return to `IN_PROGRESS_VIZ_WORKFLOW.py` and comment out the last step: `step4_webtiles(batch_size_web_tiles=250)`
-    - Pay attention to how long this step takes.
-If it is slow, switch to writing the files to `/tmp` before transferring to scratch, like staging and rasterization.

 -  To purposefully cancel a job, run `scancel {JOB ID}`.
 The job ID can be found on the left column of the output from `squeue | grep {USERNAME}`.
 This closes all terminals related to that job, so no more credits are being used.
 This should be executed after all files are generated and moved off the node (from `/tmp` to the user's dir).
 Recall that the job will automatically be cancelled after 24 hours even if this command is not run.